7hgTnec/UCLA_209_CTF_Problems/README.md

 ## Before Start

-If you are running a 64bit Linux, to support 32bit programs and 32-bit compiles, you need to do the following set-up.
+If you are running a 64bit Linux, to support 32-bit programs and 32-bit compiles, you need to do the following set-up.

     sudo apt-get install build-essential module-assistant
     sudo apt-get install gcc-multilib g++-multilib

     sudo dpkg --add-architecture i386
     sudo apt-get update
-    sudo sh -c "echo 0 > /proc/sys/kernel/randomize_va_space"

 ***This is really important:***
 Moden Linux has ASLR (Address Space Layout Randomization).
 To do a buffer overflow attack, you need to close it.